eBay/SparkChamber/README.md

 let touchEvent = SparkEvent(trigger: SparkTriggerType.didEndTouch) {
 	_ in
-	// Your code to send data to a tracking/analytics solution for the touch event goes here.
+	// Your code to send data to a tracking/analytics solution for the appear event goes here.
 }

 view.sparkEvents = [appearEvent, touchEvent]